bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activities/04-Read-Books/README.md

 * Inside the `partials` folder, create another folder called `books`.

-* Inside the `books` folder, create a Handlebars partial file.
+* Inside the `books` folder, create a Handlebars partial file called `book-block.handlebars`.

-  * Write the HTML code for printing out the book details for each book (`title`, `author`, `read`).
+  * Write the code for printing out the book details for each book (`title`, `author`, `read`).

 * Open the [index.handlebars](Unsolved/views/index.handlebars) file and do the following:

-  * Replace the HTML code that renders the book details with Handlebars partial file you created above.
+  * Replace the code that renders the book details with Handlebars partial file you created above.

 * To test if everything is working properly, run `npm start` in your terminal and navigate to `localhost:3001` in your browser.